anmol-ui/A-Recipe-A-Day/README.md

 # A Recipe A Day - Email Server

-A simple Emailing Server created using Node.JS, React and MySQL
+An Emailing Server created using NodeJS, React and MySQL

 ## Table of Contents
 * [General info](#general-info)